sapmentors/SITreg/README.md

     com/sap/sapmentors/sitreg

 After you've created the package right click on the **sitreg** package and choose **Syncronize with GitHub**.
 Provide your GitHub credentials to allow the HANA system to read your GitHub repositories.
-As you can't specify a GitHub repository URL you have to clone the project so you have it in your repository list.
+As you can't specify a GitHub repository URL you have to fork the project so you have it in your repository list.
 Then coose the cloned repository and GitHub branch **master**.
 Click **Fetch** to retreive the content.
 After that step you have to activate the artifacts.
 Try a right click **activate all**.

 To test the different services with the correct authorizations setup the users: